PJayB/HTTP/README.md

 This is a library I wrote recently for interpreting HTML requests from browsers and constructing responses.
 If you use this, please credit me accordingly.

+This is still a work in progress.
+Feedback is welcome.

 Features:

 - Parsing of HTTP requests from a browser.